Fragar8/LunarLander-rl/README.md

-# car-rl
+# LunarLander-rl
-A reinforcement Learning example with a car in a tack
+A reinforcement Learning example with a Lunar Lander